What Does the G20 Do?

 For Foreign Affairs, CFR’s Richard Haass and Charles A. Kupchan make the case for a new concert of powers.

-Experts from across the world weigh in on the challenges facing the 2022 G20 summit in this Council of Councils memo.
+Experts from around the world break down the 2023 G20 summit in this Council of Councils Global memo

 Creative Commons